 A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
 Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g., access to healthcare, economic stability, racism).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Senate Bill 5122 (SB 5122).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 1440 (HB 1440).

-Staff analyzed the content of SB 5122 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+Staff analyzed the content of HB 1440 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
 We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
 We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.

-Staff also completed key informant interviews to gather additional supporting evidence.
-In total, we spoke with 20 key informant interviewees, including: 8 individuals representing three community organizations that work with youth involved in the criminal legal system; 4 state agency staff working with juveniles; 3 individuals representing prosecuting attorneys and public defenders working with juveniles; 3 researchers familiar with the juvenile criminal legal system; and 2 additional subject matter experts.
-More information about key informants and detailed methods are available upon request.
+As part of a previous Health Impact Review that evaluated bill provisions specific to changing the procedural jurisdiction of Washington State juvenile courts from 8 through 17 years of age to 13 through 19 years of age (2021 Legislative Session), staff completed key informant interviews to gather additional supporting evidence.
+In total, we spoke with 20 key informant interviewees, including: 8 people representing three community organizations that work with youth involved in the criminal legal system; 4 state agency staff working with juveniles; 3 people representing prosecuting attorneys and public defenders working with juveniles; 3 researchers familiar with the juvenile criminal legal system; and 2 additional subject matter experts.